-- 1. The use of quoted market prices in active markets for the same assets or liabilities; - 2.
-Where the use of quoted market prices in active markets for the same assets or liabilities is not possible, quoted market prices in active markets for similar assets and liabilities are used, with adjustments made to reflect factors specific to the asset or liability; and - 3.
-Where the criteria above are not satisfied, alternative valuation methods are used, which make maximum use of relevant market inputs (adjusted for factors specific to the asset or liability under valuation).
+- 1. Level 1: The use of quoted market prices in active markets for the same assets or liabilities; - Level 2: Where the use of quoted market prices in active markets for the same assets or liabilities is not possible, quoted market prices in active markets for similar assets and liabilities are used, with adjustments made to reflect factors specific to the asset or liability.
+All of Calpe's investment assets were classified as Level 2 as at 31 December 2018; and - 3.
+Level 3: Where the criteria above are not satisfied, alternative valuation methods are used, which make maximum use of relevant market inputs (adjusted for factors specific to the asset or liability under valuation).
 To the extent that observable inputs are not available, use is made of unobservable inputs reflecting the assumptions that market participants would use (including assumptions about risk in the valuation technique).

 Calpe considers its policy on the fair value of investments to be consistent with the hierarchy of valuation methods required for Solvency II.
 Accordingly, the valuation policy on fair values is applied consistently between Calpe's Solvency II reporting and its statutory financial reporting.
-Calpe's investment portfolio as at 31 December 2017 includes only investments that are valued at fair value.
+Calpe's investment portfolio as at 31 December 2018 includes only investments that are valued at fair value.
 There are accordingly no differences in valuation relating to financial investments between Calpe's Solvency II and IFRS balance sheets, with the exception that the value of investments in the Solvency II balance sheet includes interest accrued since the last coupon payment, compared to the presentation in Calpe's financial statements where it is accounted for separately as accrued interest.